SergeCaron/observium_appliance/ReadMe.md

 This script **must** run as *root*.
 The script handles the mundane stuff such as adjusting database credentials and name (!) in the configuration file from the backup.
 The user is then invited to review discrepancies between this file  and the configuration file from the running Observium installation.
 The user decides to overwrite the configuration file or not.
 In any case, the credentials and name of the running Observium *mysql* database are used to restore the backup and the file can be edited later on if need be.

-Using SSH, login the server and type the following commands (once again, there is a largee volume of output and it is saved for debugging purposes):
+Using SSH, login the server and type the following commands (once again, there is a large volume of output and it is saved for debugging purposes):
 ````
 script restore.log
 chmod +x Restore.sh